 This article explains how to install additional remote Sophos Enterprise Consoles (SECs) on your network in order to manage Sophos Endpoints from other computers.
 One reason to do this is to delegate tasks to other users, it also saves you having to log on to the Sophos management server.

 The following sections are covered:

 Applies to the following product versions Enterprise Console 5.3.0Enterprise Console 5.4.0Enterprise Console 5.5.0

-See the Advanced startup guide for the version of Enterprise Console you are running.
+See the Sophos Enterprise Console advanced startup guide for the version of Enterprise Console you are running.
 These guides can be found in the Documentation section of the website.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 If you need technical support please post a question to our community.
 Alternatively for licensed products open a support ticket.